Interaction patterns at scale

 Established consistency, scalability, and a modern UI

-I created foundational design system patterns and guidelines that standardise interaction states (default, hover, focus, and active) across all navigational components.
-These scalable, accessible patterns bring consistency to UI behaviour and appearance, and can be easily applied across design systems to support evolving teams and projects.
+I created foundational design system patterns and guidelines that standardise interaction states (default, hover, focus, and active) across all interactive UI components.
+These scalable, accessible patterns bring consistency to behaviour and appearance, and can be easily applied across design systems to support evolving teams and projects.

 Annotated designs showing specifications